American River College’s academic standards and resources are intended to support a successful learning experience for all students.

 Beginning with summer/fall 2014 registration, students who are placed on academic or progress probation for two consecutive terms will no longer receive priority registration.
 Registration will be possible after all qualified new and continuing students in good standing.
-To appeal and possibly have your priority registration reinstated, please click here.
+Please click here to access the “Loss of Priority Registration Appeal Form” via our Admissions webpage.

 Beginning with fall 2016 registration, students who are placed on academic or progress probation for two consecutive terms will no longer be eligible to receive a California Promise Grant .
 Appeal and possibly have your California Promise Grant reinstated.

 A student on academic probation is removed from probation and acquires good standing when the student's cumulative grade point average (GPA) is 2.0 or higher.
 A student on progress probation is removed from probation and placed in good standing status when the percentage of units with entries of W, I and NC/NP drops below fifty (50) percent of all units attempted.
 To see how GPA and progress percentage are calculated, see Grades and grade point average (GPA) in While You are Here section of the College Catalog.

 A student on academic probation is subject to dismissal when the student earns a cumulative grade point average of less than 2.0 in all graded units in at least three successive semesters.